juanshu30/GNNDropout/README.md

 Sub-directories
 ====
 - [figures] contains the figures that are used in the paper.
+- [shallow Network] contains implementation of our model for the disease gene network.
+- -PPI
+- -cora
-- [LUPI_RGCN] contains implementation of our model for the disease gene network.
+- [Deep Network] contains implementation of our model for the disease gene network.
+- -PPI
+- -cora

 Data
 ====